delight-im/Knowledge/Software Development.md

 ### Binary

  * Parts of the content must be interpreted as binary objects, i.e. they must be decoded to be readable.
 This is common for photos, videos, music, etc.

+## Compression

+ * "The ZIP format was developed by Phil Katz as an open format with an open specification, where his implementation, PKZIP, was shareware.
+It is an archive format that stores files and their directory structure, where each file is individually compressed."
+(Mark Adler)
+ * "The `.tar.gz` format compresses better than the `.zip` approach, since the compression of a `.tar` can take advantage of redundancy across files, especially many small files."
+(Mark Adler)
+ * "The `zlib` library supports `deflate` compression and decompression, and three kinds of wrapping around the `deflate` streams."
+(Mark Adler)
+ * "[A] small group created the PNG losslessly compressed image format, with file type `.png`, to replace `.gif`.
+That format also uses the Deflate format for compression, which is applied after filters on the image data expose more of the redundancy.
+In order to promote widespread usage of the PNG format, two free code libraries were created: `libpng` and `zlib`. `libpng` handled all of the features of the PNG format, and `zlib` provided the compression and decompression code for use by `libpng`, as well as for other applications. `zlib` was adapted from the `gzip` code."
+(Mark Adler)